blackeffigyeel/remitips/backend/docs/INTEGRATION.md

 # Platform Integration Guide

-This guide explains how RemiTips integrates with various remittance platforms and how to add new platform integrations.
+This guide explains how Remitips integrates with various remittance platforms and how to add new platform integrations.

 ## Integration Architecture